 "Every time she was hospitalized or saw someone, there was no evaluation or follow-up."
+Experiences in the System Experiences in the System

 Figure 7.
 Youth and Family Experiences When Accessing Mental Health Services in B.C.

 The Representative has heard many stories from youth and families about navigating youth mental health services in B.C.
 Many expressed frustration with the system they encountered.
 While there is no "average" experience for youth and families with mental health services, the scenarios depicted here represent common themes in what youth and their families had to say.